jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 }
 ```

+The important parameters to note here are:
+- The first parameter is the unique server identifier.
+This is used when starting the MCP server via WP-CLI.
+- The second and third parameters define the REST API namespace and route for the MCP server.
+- The fourth and fifth parameters are the server name and description, which are displayed in AI applications when listing available MCP servers.
+- The sixth parameter is the server version.
+- The tenth parameter is an array of ability names that you want to expose as MCP tools.
+You can list multiple abilities here.
+- The rest of the parameters define the transport methods, error handling, and observability handlers.
+In this example, you're using the HTTP transport, error logging, and a null observability handlers from the core MCP Adapter package.
+However, it is possible to create your own custom handlers if you want to integrate with your own transport, logging or monitoring systems.

 ## Adding an MCP server to List All URLs

-As an example of creating a custom MCP server, let's take the [List All URLs plugin](https://github.com/wptrainingteam/list-all-urls) from the Abilities API post, and add a custom MCP server to it.
+To show you an example of creating a custom MCP server, let's take the [List All URLs plugin](https://github.com/wptrainingteam/list-all-urls) from the Abilities API post, and add a custom MCP server to it.

+Before you do this, deactivate the MCP Adapter plugin if you have it activated.

-To start, clone the List All URLs repository inside your WordPress plugins directory:
+Next, clone the List All URLs GitHub repository inside your WordPress plugins directory:

 ```bash
 cd wp-content/plugins